Exact minimum number of bits to stabilize a linear system

 The fundamental operational limit of quantized control of interest in this paper is the minimum number of quantization bins to achieve $\beta$-moment stability:

 where $0<\beta<\alpha$ is fixed.

-The main result of the paper is the following theorem. \begin{thm} Let $X_1, ~Z_n$ in \eqref{eq:systemscalar} be independent random variables with bounded $\alpha$-moments.
-Then for any $0<\beta<\alpha$, the minimum number of quantization points to achieve $\beta$-moment stability is
+The main results of the paper are new proofs of the following achievability and converse theorems, whose various special cases have been previously shown in literature. \begin{thm}[achievability] Let $X_1, ~Z_n$ in \eqref{eq:systemscalar} be independent random variables with bounded $\alpha$-moments.
+Then for any $0<\beta<\alpha$

 \end{thm}